This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Toss cabbage with sugar and half of salt and allow to sit in colander for 1-4 hours.
+• Toss 1 head purple cabbage with 1/4 cup granulated sugar and half of 2 teaspoons kosher salt and allow to sit in colander for 1-4 hours.
 Discard any liquid that is created.

-• Whisk oil, lemon (or lime, if using) juice, celery seeds, remaining salt, and fresh ground pepper (if desired) in large bowl.
+• Whisk 1/2 cup olive oil, 3 tablespoons lemon juice (or lime, if using) juice, 1/2 teaspoon celery seeds, remaining salt, and freshly ground pepper (if desired) in large bowl.
 Add cabbage and toss to coat.
 Chill 1 hour or up to 3 days.

 Notes